apike/allenpike.com/me/index.markdown

 My job involves managing products, developing software, building teams, and [sharing what I know](/speaking).
 I care a lot about great software, and the people that make it.
 In my downtime, I play guitar, record podcasts, and make games.

+If you have feedback on my writing or another inquiry, [feel free to reach out](https://allenpike.com/contact/).

 **Things I've Made**

 * [Steamclock Software](http://www.steamclock.com/): We make products for clients as well as ourselves.
 We also have [a blog](http://www.steamclock.com/blog/), where we show our work.